lakeconstance78/iptv-tools/README.md

 # IPTV-Tools

-A collection of scripts i use for a better IPTV experience.
+A collection of scripts I'm using for a better IPTV experience.

 m3usplitter - is a small python script to split a M3U file in multiple files by group

-usage: python3 m3usplitter.py M3UFILE.py
+	python3 m3usplitter.py M3UFILE.M3U